joshbuddy/tcplock/README.md

 Background
 ----------

-TCPLock grows out of a problem I had working at Attachments.me.
+TCPLock grows out of a problem I had working at [Attachments.me](http://attachments.me).
 We use OpenOffice's UNO web-service to convert between various document formats.
-Overtime OpenOffice leaks memory and locks up.
+Over time OpenOffice leaks memory and locks up.

 A potential solution is to restart OpenOffice periodically.
 Here's the problem, at any given time many clients are connecting to OpenOffice for conversion.
 This makes restarting the service an unsafe operation.